Omnibus-Type/Asap-Symbol/README.md

 *To contribute to the project contact [Omnibus Type](http://www.omnibus-type.com/).*

+**25 February 2015 (Omnibus-Type) Asap Symbol v.1.0**
+- Fixed issue with not visualitation of ss05 in the glyphs panel of Illustrator CC

 **30 January 2015 (Omnibus-Type) Asap Symbol v.1.0**
 - Removed Reserve Font Name from the license
 - fsType Installable Mode